 For this one night a week or one night a month, consider putting your kids to bed a little early so you and your spouse have more time alone.
 If you have older children, they can be responsible for putting little ones to bed and can make it fun.
 A quiet house lends itself toward better communication, and better communication lends itself toward a happy marriage.

 Trade date night babysitting.

-If you have grandparents or aunts/uncles nearby, you might ask them to host a special evening for your kids at their house — you could even provide a movie rental, popcorn bag, or batch of brownies.
-If your siblings have kids, consider trading date night babysitting back and forth every other week to save money and give each other that gift of time with spouse.
+If you have grandparents or aunts/uncles nearby, you might ask them to host a special evening for your kids at their house — you could even provide a movie rental, popcorn bag, or a batch of brownies.
+If your siblings or best friends have kids, consider trading date night babysitting back and forth every other week to save money and give each other that gift of time with spouse.

 Think outside the box.